 Configuring Recorded Browser-Based Form Authentication

-• Recorded browser-based form authentication is a quick and visual way of creating authentication flows.
-It allows uploading an authentication flow which was prerecorded with the Chrome recorder and using it as authentication with Bright.
+Recorded browser-based form authentication is a quick and visual way of creating authentication flows.
+It allows uploading an authentication flow that was prerecorded with the Chrome recorder and using it as authentication with Bright.

 Recording authentication